 The same June weekend also brings a special event to Lusscroft Farm: evening appearances by Hermann’s Royal Lipizzan stallions, an Austrian breed saved from a Russian onslaught during World War II and known for their artistic and acrobatic dressage performances.

 August is fair month, and fairs feature horses.
 Every summer the Sussex County Farm and Horse Show rounds up the state’s English and Western riding worlds for ten days.
 The event began in 1919 when the local Branchville riding club put on a horse show for children.
 The show eventually teamed up with agricultural exhibitors and events and incorporated in 1936.
 It moved on to larger grounds in Augusta to accommodate bigger crowds who come for an array competitions and exhibitions, including barrel racing, where horses and riders careen around obstacles and ranch riding clinics, where horses perform working maneuvers mimicking what they’d do on a ranch.
-It is now part of the New Jersey State Fair and takes place August 4th through 13th.
+It is now part of the New Jersey State Fair.

-This year’s Warren County Farmers’ Fair, from July 29th through August 5th at the Warren County Fairgrounds, features a new equine event this year: a miniature horse show.
+The Warren County Farmers’ Fair, features a miniature horse show.
 The tiny steeds are put through their paces—obstacle courses and jumps, on a lead.
 “They have tiny, little baby jumps,” explains long time 4 H leader and fair organizer Ann Thomas.

 In the realm of horse appreciation, though, possibly nothing comes close to observing these animals’ therapeutic magic.
 At Lord Stirling, a therapeutic riding program with certified instructors introduces autistic and cognitively impaired children to horses.
 The results can be amazing, says staff member Nancy Meola.
 Especially, she says, when “this little boy or girl smiled or spoke for the first time.”